 - University of Ilorin (UNILORIN) offer as Biomedical Engineering

 - Bells University of Technology offer as Biomedical Engineering

 - The Pros and Cons of Living Off-Campus or On-Campus

 - How to set up a timetable for study

 Biomedical Technology is how many years course?

-In Nigeria, if you gain admission to study Biomedical Technology at the university through JAMB UTME, you will study Biomedical Technology for five years.
+In Nigeria, if you gain admission to study Biomedical Technology degree course at the university through JAMB UTME, you will study Biomedical Technology for five years.
 If you gain admission through direct entry, you will study this course for four years.
 And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Biomedical Technology is under which faculty in Nigeria?

-According to JAMB, a body responsible for your admission into the University or other institutions, Biomedical Technology is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may be under a different faculty in some universities in Nigeria.
+According to JAMB, a body responsible for your admission into the University or other institutions, Biomedical Technology is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may also be under a different faculty in some universities in Nigeria.

 Have you read this?